 Pack a picnic lunch and hit the walking trails at one of the many nearby parks and reserves.
-See wildlife in their natural habitat, visit Indigenous rock art sites and savour views across the plains from the top of granite cliffs and rocky outcrops.
+See wildlife in their natural habitat, visit Indigenous rock art sites and savour views across the plains from the top of cliffs and rocky outcrops.
 Keep the adventure going by camping out for a night or two and watch the stars light up the clear night sky.

 A taste of things to come